The Flying Pickets: History

 The band of six was founded by Brian Hibbard in 1982 from a group of actors who had been active with him in John McGrath's 7:84 theatre group, a fringe theatre organisation who had sung a cappella in their production of the 1981 play One Big Blow.
 The group chose the name the Flying Pickets as band members had played a part in the UK miners' strikes of 1972 and 1974.

 Performing in clubs and pubs in London, the Flying Pickets came up with a concept of transferring the art of a cappella to the pop music scene.
 Joining Hibbard in the group were Rick Lloyd (who also wrote the music to One Big Blow), Gareth Williams, David Brett, Ken Gregson (real name Kenneth Gregory) and Red Stripe (real name David Gittins).
-The members of the group were internationally renowned for their flamboyant appearance: Hibbard's huge sideburns, Stripe's thick eye-liner, and the others showing off gaudy suits and large hats.
-Two of the other original members, Ron Donachie and Christopher Ryan left the band before "Only You".
+The members were internationally renowned for their flamboyant appearance: Hibbard's huge sideburns, Stripe's thick eye-liner, and the others showing off gaudy suits and large hats.
+Two of the other original members, Ron Donachie and Christopher Ryan, left the band before "Only You".

-"Only You", their first single, was the UK Christmas number one in 1983 spending a total of five weeks at the top, and also doing well around Europe and in Canada, where it reached number 17 in spring 1984.
+"Only You", their first single, was the UK Christmas number one in 1983, spending five weeks at the top, and also doing well around Europe and in Canada, where it reached number 17 in spring 1984.
 It emulated the success of the original Yazoo version.
-The video was shot in the Red Duster public house in South Shields Tyne and Wear.
+The video was shot in the Red Duster public house in South Shields, Tyne and Wear.